trashbirdecology/luisdva.github.io/_posts/2015-06-06-Ordinal-models.md

 }
 {% endhighlight %}

-For this example I ignore any issues with missing data, taxonomy and synonyms, and phylogenetic uncertainty.
-All these can and should be addressed in a proper extinction risk study, especially one that aims to inform conservation.
+For this example I'm ignoring known issues with missing data, taxonomy and synonyms, and phylogenetic uncertainty.
+All these issues can influence the model results and interpretation, and they should be addressed in a proper extinction risk study, especially one that aims to inform conservation.
-Missing data can be completed with throrough searches of recent or grey literature, or imputation techniques can fill in the gaps.
-Phylogenetic uncertainty can be addressed by performing MCMCglmm across multiple trees using the mulTree functions by the TCD .
+- Missing data can be completed with throrough searches of recent or grey literature, or imputation techniques can fill in the gaps.
+- Experience with the study group and taxonomic resources can clear up the identity of species before any analyisis.
+- Phylogenetic uncertainty can be addressed by performing MCMCglmm across multiple trees using the [mulTree](https://github.com/TGuillerme/mulTree) functions by Thomas Guillerme & Kevin Healy at TCD.

+**Running the model**

 {% highlight r %}